clearlinux/autospec/README.rst

   The contents of this file be used instead of the automatically detected ``install`` routine, i.e. use this if ``%make_install`` is insufficient.

+pre_install
+  The contents of this file be executed before ``install`` routine.
+This file specifies a serie of commands that can be executed in order to set a required environment before the installation stage.

+post_install
+  The contents of this file be executed after ``install`` routine.
+This file specifies a serie of commands that can be executed in order to remove unneeded stuff in the environment after the installation stage.

+pre_uninstall
+  The contents of this file be executed before to remove the package.
+This file specifies a serie of commands that can be executed in order to set a required enviroment before the uninstallation stage.

+post_uninstall
+  The contents of this file be executed after to remove the package.
+This file specifies a serie of commands that can be executed in order to remove unneeded stuff in the environment after the uninstallation stage.

 subdir
   Not all packages have their ``Makefile``'s available in the root of the tarball.
 An example of this may be cross-platform projects that split